 Tip #7 Read your airline reservation carefully

-I hate to admit this but I missed a flight because I misread the printed out ticket and I almost did it again this last trip.
+I hate to admit this, but I missed a flight because I misread the printed-out ticket, and I almost did it again on this last trip.
 If you make a reservation through an airline–say, United, you probably know you don’t always fly on a United airplane.
-But in a hurry, you might forget and head for the check in for the wrong airline.
+But in a hurry, you might forget and head for the check-in for the wrong airline.
 Don’t do that.
-If I hadn’t walked all the way through Terminal 2 at CDG looking for the United desk –which wasn’t there– and stopped to ask for directions, I may have missed my Air Canada flight.
+If I hadn’t walked through Terminal 2 at CDG looking for the United desk –which wasn’t there– and stopped to ask for directions, I may have missed my Air Canada flight.
 Duh.
 It happens.
-Like the time I missed the Lufthansa flight while waiting to check in at Delta.
+For the time, I missed the Lufthansa flight while waiting to check in at Delta.

 No matter how much you travel, things can go wrong.
 If you’re hurried and harried, it makes things worse.
 Spend that extra day to reach your destination, even if it means spending a bit more to stay at an airport hotel.
 Stop for a luggage cart.
-It’ll save your arms and back from a lot af strain.
+It’ll save your arms and back from a lot of strain.
 Take the elevator.
 It’s smarter than a fall.
-Take your time, look around and take time to understand the direction signs.
+Take your time, look around, and understand the direction signs.